Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caboolture - South has 74 active public transport stops operating.
-These are a mix of train and bus stops serviced by 59 individual routes.
-Together, these routes provide 2,868 weekly passenger trips.
+Caboolture - South has 74 active public transport stops offering a mix of train and bus services.
+These stops are served by 59 individual routes, collectively providing 2,868 weekly passenger trips.
+Residents have good transport accessibility, typically living within 352 meters of the nearest stop.

 Frequently Asked Questions - Transport